corndel-swe/algo-dojo-java/src/main/java/com/corndel/trees/max_effort_finder/instructions.md

 # Max Effort

-## The problem
+## The Problem

-Each task has an `effort` number.
-Complete the two methods on the `MaxEffortFinder` class so that each returns the largest effort value found in the entire tree.
+Each task in the tree has an `effort` number.
+Complete the two methods on the `MaxEffortFinder` class to return the largest `effort` value found in the entire tree, including the root and all its descendants.

 You should write two versions:

-- `MaxEffortFinder.findIterative`: uses an iterative approach
+* `MaxEffortFinder.findIterative`: uses an iterative approach
-- `MaxEffortFinder.findRecursive`: uses recursion
+* `MaxEffortFinder.findRecursive`: uses recursion

 ---

-## Iterative approach: `MaxEffortFinder.findIterative`
+## Iterative Approach: `MaxEffortFinder.findIterative`

-Use a stack and keep track of the largest effort seen so far.
+This method uses an explicit stack to traverse the tree.
+It keeps track of the maximum effort encountered so far as it processes each node.

-Steps:

-1. Start with `max` equal to the root node’s effort.
+### Basic Steps

+* Initialise a `maxEffort` variable with the `effort` of the initial `Task` root node.
-2. Create a stack with the root node in it.
+* Create a stack and push the root `task` node onto it.
-3. While the stack is not empty:
+* While the stack is not empty:
-   - Remove a node.
+    * Remove the top node from the stack.
-   - If the node’s effort is greater than `max`, update `max`.
+    * If the node's `effort` is greater than `maxEffort`, update `maxEffort` to the node's effort.
-   - Add each child to the stack.
+    * For each child `Task` in the current node's `children` list, push that child onto the stack.
-4. Return `max`.
+* Return the final `maxEffort` found.

+### Complexity

+* **Time complexity**: O(N) - Where N is the total number of nodes in the tree, as each node is visited once.
+* **Space complexity**: O(H) - Where H is the height of the tree, representing the maximum number of nodes that can be in the stack at any given time (in the worst case, a skewed tree).

 ---

-## Recursive approach: `MaxEffortFinder.findRecursive`
+## Recursive Approach: `MaxEffortFinder.findRecursive`

-Let the function return the maximum of the current node’s effort and all its children.
+This method finds the maximum effort by comparing the current node's effort with the maximum efforts found in all its subtrees.
+The Java call stack handles the traversal management.

-Steps:
+### Basic Steps

-1. Start with the current node’s effort.
+* Initialise a `maxEffort` variable with the `effort` of the current `task` node.
-2. For each child, call the function recursively and compare the result to the current max.
+* For each child `Task` in the current node's `children` list:
+    * Recursively call this method with the child `Task` to find the `childMax` effort in that subtree.
+    * If `childMax` is greater than `maxEffort`, update `maxEffort` to `childMax`.
-3. Return the largest value found.
+* Return the final `maxEffort`.

+### Complexity

+* **Time complexity**: O(N) - Where N is the total number of nodes in the tree, as each node is visited once.
+* **Space complexity**: O(H) - Where H is the height of the tree, representing the maximum depth of the call stack (in the worst case, a skewed tree).